jacksonkernion/jacksonkernion.github.io/posts/modest-conceptual-functionalism-distilled.md

 And so we might be attracted to the other extreme end of possible views:

 - **Conceptual dualism:** The phenomenal is conceptually independent of the functional.
-You can't read off phenomenal facts from functional facts.
-Nor can you read off functional facts from phenomenal facts.
+Phenomenal descriptions don't entail functional descriptions, and vice versa.

 In my estimation, too many philosophers have embraced conceptual dualism---whether or not they fully realize it.
 You'll regularly encounter claims like these, from Brain Loar's "Phenomenal States":